 |Film scripts||$ 60||$10|

-In VISION, the library catalog, click on “My Account” to see your currently charged items, their due dates and your fines.
+Login to Prism, the library catalog, to see your currently charged items, their due dates and your fines.
 You can renew items if they are not on hold for someone else, or if you do not have $20 or more in fines or outstanding lost items.

 The Reserve Collection ensures that required readings for classes are always available to students.
 You can look them up by your instructor’s name, or by item, and bring the call number to the circulation desk.
 Reserves are available for two-hour in-library use.